 Some of the ways we do this is:

-Please note that for the Thursday 4 May 2023 elections, voters will be required to provide photographic ID when voting in a polling station.
+Voters will need to provide photographic ID when voting in a polling station.
 Find out more information about Voters ID.

 If you do not want to vote at a polling station, you can vote by post or by proxy.
-Application forms can be downloaded from our website or by contacting us on 01256 845467.
+Visit our Postal and Proxy voting page to apply or contact us on 01256 845467.

 If you are a voter with a disability or require additional support to complete a ballot paper on your own, you can take a friend or relative to the polling station to help you.
 Our polling station staff will also be available able to help you.